wanghaisheng/responsive-landing-page-starter/content/blog/en/dual-channel-transcription-split-recording-dr.md

 redirect: ""
 canonical: ""
 ---
-As part of our <a href="https://developer.nexmo.com/voice/voice-api/overview">Voice API</a> offering, Nexmo allows you to record parts (or all) of a call and fetch the audio once the call has completed.
+As part of our [Voice API](https://developer.nexmo.com/voice/voice-api/overview) offering, Nexmo allows you to record parts (or all) of a call and fetch the audio once the call has completed.
 Today, we're happy to announce a new enhancement to this functionality: split recording.
 Split recording makes common tasks such as call transcription even easier.

 When split recording is enabled, the downloaded recording will contain participant A (let's call her Alice) in the left channel, and participant B (let's call him Bob) in the right channel.
 This allows you to work with the audio from a single participant easily.